Hridya2001/IceAndFire-GoT-Analytics/README.md

 ## Analysis and Finfings
 ### 1. The Voices of the Seven Kingdoms
 Ever wondered who truly dominates the story of Game of Thrones?
-Is it Jon Snow, Tyrion, Daenerys, or someone else?
+Is it Jon Snow, Daenerys Targaryen, or someone else?
 This analysis examines the top characters by episodes appeared in Game of Thrones, providing insight into who dominated the screen time across Westeros and Essos.
 One simple way to measure this is by screen presence—the number of episodes a character appears in.

 Let’s take a look at the top 10 characters by episodes appeared.
 ![GoT](./visuals/top_10_got_characters.png)